 Some Panel members also sit on other committees in Genomics England.
 Panel members who also sit on these committees will need to attend extra meetings.

 Why take part?

-The Panel plays a vital role in our groundbreaking work with the 100,000 Genomes Project, and ensures the interests of participants are always at the centre of it.
-Panel members will help guide this pioneering project and how genomic medicine is used in the NHS in the future.
+The Panel plays a vital role in ensuring the interests of participants are always at the centre of everything Genomics England does.
+Panel members will help guide Genomics England and how genomic medicine is used in the NHS.

 Are expenses paid?